Bobby Kildea

-Bobby Kildea is a musician from Northern Ireland.
+Robert Michael "Bob" Kildea is a musician from Northern Ireland.
 He plays bass and guitar in the Scottish indie pop band Belle & Sebastian, after joining in 2001 to replace departing bassist Stuart David, and had previously been in V-Twin.

 In December 2008, he toured with The Vaselines during Belle & Sebastian's hiatus, during which Stuart Murdoch was heading his God Help the Girl project.